elucidium/elucidium.github.io/_pages/courses.md

 ## Summer 2021

 I worked remotely as a **software engineer intern** with Palo Alto Networks on the NGFW System-test QA team.
-In addition, I was a teaching assistant for the summer iteration of [15-122](https://www.cs.cmu.edu/~iliano/courses/21N-CMU-CS122/), and composed music for a play called *The Great Hunger* that premiered in NYC September 2021.
+In addition, I was a teaching assistant for the summer iteration of [15-122](https://www.cs.cmu.edu/~iliano/courses/21N-CMU-CS122/), and composed music for a play named *The Great Hunger* that premiered in NYC September 2021.

 ## Fall 2021
 ### Courses